What is Turnover in Business: Meaning, Calculation, & Financial Significance

 In addition, it also plays a vital role in the credit lending process.
 To apply for a Kotak Mahindra Bank Business Loan, you will need to understand the meaning of turnover and know how to calculate a company's turnover.

 Turnover can be a powerful measure of a firm’s financial standing.
 Every business must understand that it is not merely a number.
-It is a potential parameter for applying for a Kotak Mahindra Bank Business Loan.
-It is crucial to understand the significance of turnover in business.
+Let’s explore the Importance of Turnover.

 Assessing a Company's Financial Health: